YonSci/gdp-nowcasting-ml/_episodes/08-acquiring-google-trends-data.md

 teaching: 130
 exercises: 130
 questions:
   - "How can Google Trends data be leveraged to gain insights into public economic sentiment?"
-- "How Google Trends data can be downloaded using diffrent methods?"
+  - "How can Google Trends data be downloaded using different methods?"
   - "What are the key advantages and potential limitations of using Google Trends data in economic forecasting?"
   - "Is there a list of Google Trends keywords used by different research institutions?"
   - "What considerations should be taken into account when integrating Google Trends data with traditional economic indicators?"

 objectives:
-- "To understand the significance of Google Trends data in economic analysis."
+  - "Understand the significance of Google Trends data in economic analysis."
-- "To learn how to utilize Google Trends for nowcasting GDP by analyzing public search behavior."
+  - "Learn how to utilize Google Trends for nowcasting GDP by analyzing public search behavior."
-- "To recognize the advantages and limitations of using Google Trends data in economic research."
+  - "Recognize the advantages and limitations of using Google Trends data in economic research."
-- "To download Google Trends data using diffrent methods."
+  - "Download Google Trends data using different methods."

 keypoints:
   - "Introduction to Google Trends data."
   - "Applications of Google Trends data in Economic Analysis."
-- "Advantages and Limitations of Google Trends data.
+  - "Advantages and Limitations of Google Trends data."
   - "Ways to download Google Trends data."
   - "Keyword Examples from Research Institutions."
 ---

 # Introduction to Google Trends Data